Git in Designer

 Note

 It's important to note the difference between how Git works in Designer and standard Git.
 When you work in Designer, you don't have a copy of the files in your local machine.
 Instead, you'll have an online copy of the remote repository.
-This is essentially your working directory, which you can access when you're logged into the Hub with this specific account.
+This is essentially your working directory, which you can access when you're logged into the Data Productivity Cloud with this specific account.
 However, the online copy in Designer is not automatically synced to the remote repository; therefore, changes that are staged and committed are isolated from the remote repository until you push.
 In the same way, new changes that are pushed to the remote repository by others are isolated from your online copy in Designer, until you pull remote changes.

 Repositories